Chondrite: Origin of life

 Carbonaceous chondrites contain more than 600 organic compounds that were synthesized in distinct places and at distinct times.
 These organic compounds include: hydrocarbons, carboxylic acids, alcohols, ketones, aldehydes, amines, amides, sulfonic acids, phosphonic acids, amino acids, nitrogenous bases, etc. These compounds can be divided into three main groups: a fraction that is not soluble in chloroform or methanol, chloroform soluble hydrocarbons and a fraction that is soluble in methanol (which includes the amino acids).

-The first fraction appears to originate from interstellar space and the compounds belonging to the other fractions derive from a planetoid.
-It has been proposed that the amino acids were synthesized close to the surface of a planetoid by the radiolysis (dissociation of molecules caused by radiation) of hydrocarbons and ammonium carbonate in the presence of liquid water.
+The first fraction appears to originate from interstellar space and the compounds belonging to the other fractions derive from a minor planet.
+It has been proposed that the amino acids were synthesized close to the surface of a minor planet by the radiolysis (dissociation of molecules caused by radiation) of hydrocarbons and ammonium carbonate in the presence of liquid water.
 In addition, the hydrocarbons could have formed deep within a planetoid by a process similar to the Fischer–Tropsch process.
 These conditions could be analogous to the events that caused the origin of life on Earth.

 The Murchison meteorite is on display at the Smithsonian's NMNH.

 The Murchison meteorite has been thoroughly studied; it fell in Australia close to the town that bears its name on 28 September 1969.
 It is a CM2 and it contains common amino acids such as glycine, alanine and glutamic acid as well as other less common ones such as isovaline and pseudo-leucine.

 Two meteorites that were collected in Antarctica in 1992 and 1995 were found to be abundant in amino acids, which are present at concentrations of 180 and 249 ppm (carbonaceous chondrites normally contain concentrations of 15 ppm or less).
 This could indicate that organic material is more abundant in the Solar System than was previously believed, and it reinforces the idea that the organic compounds present in the primordial soup could have had an extraterrestrial origin.